JP233: Deployment

-Deployment was rather frightening for the flight crew, since it required the aircraft to fly low, straight and level over an enemy airfield, and when over the runway the pods would dispense their payload.
-During the Gulf War it was widely reported in the popular press that Tornados were shot down by AAA fire and MANPADS during delivery of the JP233 munition, but in fact none of the losses occurred during the attack phase of a JP233 mission.
-Only one aircraft was lost carrying the JP233 munition when Tornado ZA392 crashed into the ground approximately 10 mi after delivering the weapon at low level; enemy fire was not reported and it was believed that this was an incident of controlled flight into terrain.
+Deployment required the aircraft to fly low, straight and level over an enemy airfield, and when over the runway the pods would dispense their payload.
+During the Gulf War, it was widely reported in the popular press that Tornados were shot down by anti-aircraft artillery fire and MANPADS during delivery of the JP233 munition.
+In fact, none of the losses occurred during the attack phase of a JP233 mission.
+Only one aircraft was lost carrying the JP233, when Tornado ZA392 crashed into the ground approximately 10 mi after delivering the weapon at low level; enemy fire was not reported and it was believed that this was an incident of controlled flight into terrain.

 What alarmed the crews of British and Saudi Arabian Tornados using JP233 was that the aircraft was brightly illuminated at night by the exploding munitions.
 Attacks using JP233 were suspended six days into the Gulf War, as the Iraqi Air Force was effectively flying no missions.

-With the increasing availability of standoff attack munitions capable of the same mission with little risk to the flight crew and aircraft, and the British entry into the Land Mines Treaty (which declares the HB-876 illegal), the JP233 has been withdrawn from service.
+With the increasing availability of standoff attack munitions capable of the same mission with little risk to the flight crew and aircraft, and the British entry into the Land Mines Treaty (which declares the HB-876 illegal), the UK withdrew the JP233 from service in 1998.
+JP233 would also have been rendered prohibited under the Convention on Cluster Munitions.

 Examples of the JP233 are in various museums.
 The Imperial War Museum also has films, viewable online, of tests of the JP233 Airfield Attack System and Airfield Denial System.
 The Cold War Gallery of the National Museum of the US Air Force has a JP233 on display, fitted to a Panavia Tornado GR1 aircraft.